spyboy-productions/r4ven/README.md

 # browsers that block javascript,
 # or if the user is mocking the GPS location.

-- Safari - auto block location permission
-- Brave - auto block location permission
+- Some browser auto block location permission like(Brave, Safari etc)
-- Firefox - after a recent update this browser became very weird it allows location permission but it's not accurate at all.

-+ Best work with Chrome browser and location accuracy will be more accurate if you use this on a smartphone.
++ Best work with Chrome browser
++ Location accuracy will be more accurate if you use this on a smartphone.

 ```